Toolkit/fluorescence recovery after photobleaching

 Shared frame: same top-level item type; shared target processes: recombination, selection; same primary input modality: light

-Compared with FLIPR
+Compared with fiber photometry

 Shared frame: same top-level item type; shared target processes: recombination, selection; same primary input modality: light